 Each of our retail stores help support the fund through a round up program.
 Upon checkout, customers are asked if they would like to round up their purchase to the nearest dollar to help change a life.
-As of Dec.
-31, 2019, more than $111,000 was donated through this program from our generous customers.
+Last year, nearly $69,000 was donated through this program from our generous customers.

 Get Elizabeth Clark Emergency Fund Application

 The Ralph Alexander Scholarship Fund was established in memory of a former board member who was dedicated to the mission of Goodwill.
 This need-based fund was originally established to assist individuals in obtaining training, job skills and uniforms needed to secure employment.
 It has recently been expanded to fund individuals not eligible for traditional referral sources for various employment related services offered by Goodwill.

 The Community Agency Bus Pass Program provides bus pass assistance to Summit County Community agencies to support the individuals they provide services with transportation needs.

 Summit County Agencies needing assistance are encouraged to call Goodwill at 330-724-6995 ext.
 200 for more information.